Geography of Tamil Nadu

 Tamil Nadu is the tenth largest state in India and covers an area of 130058 km2.
 It is bordered by Kerala to the west, Karnataka to the northwest, Andhra Pradesh to the north, the Bay of Bengal to the east and the Indian Ocean to the south.
-Cape Comorin (Kanyakumari), the southernmost tip of the Indian Peninsula which is the meeting point of the Arabian Sea, the Bay of Bengal, and the Indian Ocean is located in Tamil Nadu.
+Cape Comorin (Kanyakumari), the southernmost tip of the Indian Peninsula is located in south of Tamil Nadu.

 Terrain

 The western, southern and north-western parts are hilly and mix of vegetation and arid.
 Tamil Nadu is the only state in India that has both the Western Ghat and the Eastern Ghat mountain ranges which both meet at the Nilgiri Hills.
 The Western Ghats dominate the entire western border with Kerala, effectively blocking much of the rain-bearing clouds of the South West Monsoon from entering the state.
 The eastern parts are fertile coastal plains.
 The northern parts are a mix of hills and plains.
 The central and the south-central regions are arid plains.